 We served ours up with a few slices of our favorite homemade artisan bread.
 I mixed in some Italian herbs, parmesan cheese and sun-dried tomatoes to it, and WOW was it good!
 It went perfectly with the flavors in this soup!
 Next time you’re in the mood for a light yet filling soup, you’ve gotta give this one a try.

-- 10 c. low-sodium chicken broth or vegetable stock
+- 10 cup low-sodium chicken broth - OR vegetable stock

 - 1 sprig rosemary